bqth29/simulated-bifurcation-algorithm/README.md

 > Yet, the default parameters have been set as the result of a good trade-off betwwen computation time and accurary so it is not recommanded to change them.

 To use early stopping, the `use_window` parameter must be set to `True`.
-Anyways, the algorithm will stop after a certain number of iterations (if early stopping conditions were not met or if `use_window` was set to `False`) that is defined by the `max_steps` parameter.
+Both ways, the algorithm will stop after a certain number of iterations (if early stopping conditions were not met or if `use_window` was set to `False`) that is defined by the `max_steps` parameter.

 ### Multi-agent optimization